 - your supervisor

 - Departmental Director of Graduate Studies

 - senior members of research staff within your laboratory

-- the Genomic Medicine and Statistics programme director
+- the Infection, Immunology and Translational Medicine programme directors

 - the MSDTC Director

 You should expect to have a one to one formal meeting with your primary supervisor at least once a term where your research and progress will be reviewed and the contents of the termly submitted supervision report discussed and agreed.
 You should also have more frequent meetings with a member of your supervisory team.